Home

 Here’s how a French press travel mug works...

 Grind some beans to a coarse grind in your grinder and add the grinds to the bottom of the mug.
 Then pour in hot water (not boiling, but just under).
-Sir the water and grinds, replace the mug’s lid, with the plunger fully raised, and wait for about four minutes.
+Sir the water and grinds, replace the mug’s lid, with the plunger fully raised, and wait for 3 or 4 minutes.
 Then push down the plunger, add cream and sugar if desired, and you have the perfect mug of coffee.

 One quality example of a French Press travel mug is the Bodum Travel Press Coffee Maker.